5 Tips for Overcoming Codependency for Mutual Recovery

 800-934-1582

 Low self-esteem is a large part of overcoming codependency.
 Many researchers believe codependence is a self-esteem problem.
-When you are in a codependent relationship, you start to feel as if you are worthy of a better one.
-They take the abuse because they have such low self worth that the abuse becomes normal.
-This is often reinforced by the person who you are in the codependent relationship with.
+When you are in a codependent relationship, you start to feel as if you aren’t worthy of a better one.
+You may take the abuse because you have such low self-worth that the abuse becomes normal.
+This is often reinforced by the person with whom you are in a codependent relationship.
 There are many resources for self-esteem building, including counseling and workshops.
 A few of the things that you can do to raise your self-esteem are:

-• create a feeling of self-awareness, forgiveness, and improvement, and
+• Create a feeling of self-awareness, forgiveness, and improvement

-These are only a few self exercises you can do to improve self esteem.
+These are only a few exercises you can do to improve self-esteem.

 3. Observe and Learn

 Look for the codependent behaviors in your relationships.
 Once you learn to recognize them, you should be able to analyze them.
 By observing and learning from your relationships, you can correct them before they become a problem.
-You will find that there are people in your life that are givers and ones that are takers.
+You will find that there are people in your life who are givers and those who are takers.
 By recognizing the people who are takers, you can make sure they do not take advantage of you.

-4. Allow the People Around you to Deal with their Own Consequences
+4. Allow People to Deal with Their Own Consequences

-By allowing those around you to suffer the consequences of their actions, you help yourself by not being sucked into their issues and help them to learn a lesson from their actions.
+By allowing those around you to suffer the consequences of their actions, you keep yourself from being sucked into their issues.
 If you can learn to recognize when someone needs your help and when they are just using your help to get them out of trouble, you can stop codependent behavior.
-You cannot control the another’s actions.
+You cannot control another’s actions.
 You have to let them take both the consequences of their behavior and responsibility for their actions.

 Get Help Now